Posted on March 23, 2018

 DCEG postdoctoral fellow Megan Clarke, Ph.D., M.H.S., was selected for the 2018 William G. Coleman, Jr., Ph.D., Minority Health and Health Disparities Research Innovation Award for her proposal, “Evaluating the Associations of Symptom Appraisal and Barriers to Care with Endometrial Cancer Presentation and Outcomes in a Diverse Population.”

-According to NIMHD, this selective award program is designed to support the development of innovative research ideas and concepts contributed by postdoctoral fellows, staff scientists, and staff clinicians who have the potential for high impact in any area of minority health and health disparities research.
+According to NIMHD, this selective award program is designed to support the development of innovative research ideas and concepts, contributed by postdoctoral fellows, staff scientists, and staff clinicians, that have the potential for high impact in any area of minority health and health disparities research.
 It is named in honor of William G. Coleman Jr., Ph.D., who became the first permanent African-American scientific director in the history of the NIH Intramural Research Program in January 2011 when he was appointed to direct the NIMHD Intramural Research Program.